FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 I’d use these with caution due to increased interest rate risk (tbh, I don’t use them at all), but I still track them to see the rest of the current yield curve.

 • Willing to lock up your money for 10 years?
 You can buy long-term certificates of deposit via the bond desks of Vanguard and Fidelity.
 These “brokered CDs” offer FDIC insurance, but they don’t come with predictable early withdrawal penalties.
 You might find something that pays more than your other brokerage cash and Treasury options.
-Right now, I see a 10-year CDs at 4.00% (non-callable) vs. 4.33% for a 10-year Treasury.
+Right now, I see a 10-year CDs at [n/a] (non-callable) vs. 4.05% for a 10-year Treasury.
 Watch out for higher rates from callable CDs where they can call your CD back if interest rates drop.

-All rates were checked as of 7/9/25.
+All rates were checked as of 10/13/25.

-* I no longer recommend fintech companies due to the possibility of loss due to poor recordkeeping and lack of government regulation.
-(Ex.
-Evergreen Wealth at 5% APY is a fintech.)
+* I no longer recommend fintech companies due to the possibility of significant loss due to poor recordkeeping and the lack of government protection in such scenarios.
+The point of cash is absolute safety of principal.

-Here’s my 2025 Q2 income update as a companion post to my 2025 Q2 asset allocation & performance update.
+Here’s my 2025 Q3 income update as a companion post to my 2025 Q3 asset allocation & performance update.
 Even though I don’t focus on high-dividend stocks or covered-call income strategies – I still track the income from my portfolio as an alternative metric to price performance.
 The total income goes up much more gradually and consistently than the number shown on brokerage statements, which helps encourage consistent investing.
 Here’s a related quote from Jack Bogle (source):

 The true investor will do better if he forgets about the stock market and pays attention to his dividend returns and to the operating results of his companies. – Jack Bogle